DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-09 Changes I've Made So Far.md

 # Changes I've Made So Far
-1. Added a cel shader to the lesion enemies
+1. Added a cel shader to the enemies
 2. New black outline shader around pretty much everything
 3. New fullscreen shader that puts dots in dark areas of the screen to give a halftone effect
 4. Implemented a new asynchronous level loading system that only loads parts of the level at a time & DRASTICALLY increases performance